csci430-os/assg04/README.md

 the use bit to true (1) for a page hit.
-When the `pageHit()` function is called, the frame number of the page that was hit is provided as the parameter, so you simply need to set the use bit of that corresponding frame to 1 to handle a page hit.
+When the `pageHit()` function is called, the frame number of the page that was hit is provided as the parameter, so you simply need to set the use bit of that corresponding frame to true to handle a page hit.

 You should define the task 7 tests, and implement the `pageHit()` function to correctly set the use bit of the indicated frame